 The present study contracts with the findings of Nuhu (2018), in that in terms of population, Nuhu used older respondents for his study.
 Majority of the women in his study were mainly housewives, and the geographical setting depicts that of a patriarchal environment where men are basically the heads of the family, and as such, decision-making, including one's willingness to seek health-care, is mainly taken by the men.
 Women do not have much right in taking decisions concerning their own healthcare without the consent of their husbands.
 The current study focused on university students, with most of them living independent lives when they come to campus.
-Both males and females on campus have the same and equal rights and opportunities to all the services and facilities available on campus, and their intentions to seek any form of healthcare including psychological healthcare depend on each student as a matter of choice.
+Both males and females on campus have the same and equal rights and opportunities to all the services and facilitide invariable of Canapas, and the interstelline concert/any form of healthcare including psychological healthcare depend on each student as a matter of choice.
 This could account for the reason why both male and female students have almost the same attitude towards health-seeking behaviour in this present study.